 What is your advice to leaders who want to create a more diverse and inclusive culture?

 Embrace your inner strength and value diversity of thoughts and actions.
 Instil an open mindset in your team.
 It’s easy to hire a diverse team but keeping that open mindset once you are leading a diverse team is the key to leveraging creativity and encouraging relentless questioning of the status quo, to ensure maximum benefit from your hiring decisions.
-There is no book of rules on how to do this because every team and individual is different, but you need to listen to your teams to make sure integration is happening and nurture that diverse environment.Posted almost 3 years ago
+There is no book of rules on how to do this because every team and individual is different, but you need to listen to your teams to make sure integration is happening and nurture that diverse environment.Posted over 3 years ago